Ezrakimutai/my-App/README.md

 ## Add Your Content

-1. Fork or clone the code repository with Git.
+1. Fork or clone the code repository with Git
+1. Copy the `/store/reducders/sampleReducer.js` file as `myReducer.js`
-1. Update the `/store/reducders/portfolioReducer.js` file.
+1. Update the content.
 1. Add image files to the `public/img/` folder.
 1. Preview locally with the `npm run start` command.
 1. Publish with the `npm deploy` command.
 This requires creating a GitHub repo and turning on GitHub pages within settings.